NCAR/HPCinstall/README.md

 ## Notes and other features

-* :fire: To verify the hash of an installation, checking if anybody has changed anything, run
+* To verify the hash of an installation, checking if anybody has changed anything, run
  ```
 hashdir -d /path/to/installed/directory
 ```